clerickx/TheStage4Library/README.md

 ```

 ### Make.conf
-This is a important step in installing stage4's any mistake might lead to problems
+This is an important step in installing stage4's any mistake might lead to problems
 ```
 (chroot) root# nano /etc/portage/make.conf
 # These settings were set by the catalyst build script that automatically